naimo84/node-red-contrib-ical-events/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[FEAT]: '
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'naimo84'
 ---

 **Is your feature request related to a problem?
 Please describe.**